- Improves blood flow and may support vascular health: Research suggests an association with improved cardiovascular outcomes in some men.

 The study concluded that those who received treatment for ED after their first heart attack were less likely to need hospital treatment and less likely to die.
 They also noted that only men treated with PDE5 inhibitors had this reduced risk, and it was also dose-dependent

 All the evidence is promising, but more trials are needed to prove that PDE5 can improve cardiovascular function.
-However, the evidence is clear for all to see.
-This type of medication could be effective in extending and even saving lives.
+While these findings are promising, more research is needed.
+This type of medication is being actively studied for its potential role in cardiovascular health, with emerging evidence suggesting an association with improved outcomes in certain populations.

 The FDA Approves Cialis to Treat BPH